 - When Simmons is trying to figure out how to hack the database to delete the Blue Team roster at Freelancer Command in Chapter 17 of Reconstruction, Grif tries to offer help by claiming "I find viruses featuring a laughing skull tend to work the best."

 - During the "Relocated" miniseries, Sarge references The Matrix when referring to the Virtual Training Simulation room and how Your Mind Makes It Real within the room's confines.
 Lopez quickly follows it up with a Take That!, though:Lopez: Right, but without all the Eastern philosophy stuff that no one understands.

-- When Doc gets stuck in the Blue Base wall, he looks like Han Solo frozen in carbonite.
+- When Doc gets stuck in the wall of Blue Base, he looks like Han Solo frozen in carbonite.

-- When Caboose convinces the aliens that the Reds have taken Church in "Fourth and Twenty," Sarge responds with a worried "Ruh-Roh."
+- When Caboose convinces the Sangheili at Sandtrap that the Reds have taken Church in "Fourth and Twenty," Sarge responds with a worried "Ruh-Roh."

 - "This One Goes To Eleven" involves a fight in a seemingly abandoned test facility overseen by a potentially evil female computer, featuring linked teleporters flinging people around the room.